jiaxiang-cheng/jiaxiang-cheng.github.io/index.md

 [//]: # (## Curriculum Vitae of Jiaxiang Cheng)
 ### Biography

-I'm currently a Ph.D. candidate at [Nanyang Technological University](https://www.ntu.edu.sg/), Singapore.
-My research topic is machine learning for prognostics and health management in industrial systems.
+I am currently pursuing a Ph.D. at [Nanyang Technological University](https://www.ntu.edu.sg/), Singapore, focusing on machine learning for prognostics and health management in industrial systems.
+My research journey has been primarily within [Project 3: Failure Mode Analysis](https://www.ntu.edu.sg/spgroup-ntu/research-focus/thrust-c---project-3) at [SP Group-NTU Joint Lab](https://www.ntu.edu.sg/spgroup-ntu), where I've had the privilege to contribute since its inception.

+During my involvement in the project, I have had the opportunity to develop various statistical models and explore deep learning techniques to improve the reliability analysis of power equipment.
+One of our collaborative research papers was honored with the [Best Paper Award](https://phmap.jp/program-award/)  at the 4th Asia Pacific Conference of the Prognostics and Health Management Society (PHMAP 2023) in Tokyo, Japan, held from September 11th to 14th, 2023.

 ### **Education**